topseed/meta-admin-ex/SETUP.md

-# admin
+# nbake-admin setup

 It should take about half an hour first time you setup a docker container it, here we go:

 1. You need a host, for Docker, there are two dozen hosting providers where you can install a Docker host.
-The Docker host should be very close to your admin team due to IDE keystroke latency, the closer the better.
-Also, it is recommended to have more than one Docker Host.
-For example in NYC and LA if you have two teams in those 2 cities; or one for sport-section and one for other parts of webapp.
-It is not recommneded to run Docker locally on PC|Mac, or to have one 'Docker host' per developer: Web Admin is multi user, it supports mutiple admins.
-Separate, if you get stuck, you may need someone to help you with your Docker image via remote SSH - so keep that in mind, maybe chose your DMZ or in your Cloud VPN.
-So now that you picked a host, install Docker CE (Community Eddition) on your host (ex: vultr.com, Vultr also has Windows Docker hosts in case you like that. ).
+So now that you picked a host, ssh (ex: putty) and install Docker CE (Community Eddition) on your host (ex: vultr.com, Vultr also has Windows Docker hosts in case you like that. ).
 Also it goes without saying you should secure you Docker host, run docker as non-root, etc.

 2. Once Docker is installed, lets donwload a working container image for nbake admin: